HomeSmartMesh/website-hugo/content/docs/networks/thread.md

 # Network Co-Processor (NCP)
 Note, see the RCP version above for recent border routers.
 Given the open source nature of OpenThread, it is quite challenging to find the right build instructions and version match to the right border router.
-Different NCP versions are listed here
+See [Vendor support NCP](https://openthread.io/platforms#network-co-processor-ncp) for mode details.
+Different NCP versions are listed here.
 ## Nordic - nRF 4.1.0
 * successfull match between the SDK and Rpi image, both available from the link below
   * nRFSDK for Thread and Zigbee v4.1.0